swift-conductor/conductor-docs/docs/documentation/configuration/eventhandlers.md

   "actions": ["see examples below"]
 }
 ```
-#### Condition
-Condition is an expression that MUST evaluate to a boolean value.
+`condition` is an expression that MUST evaluate to a boolean value.
 A Javascript like syntax is supported that can be used to evaluate condition based on the payload.
 Actions are executed only when the condition evaluates to `true`.

-**Examples**
+## Examples
+### Condition
 Given the following payload in the message:

 ```json